Introduction: CNC MOXYP Project, a Step by Step Guide With Files, Approximately $300 Dollars

-Now, because everyone use different programs, I try to put different files in order to make it the best as possible for everyone.
+Now, because everyone uses different programs, I try to put different files in order to make it the best as possible for everyone.

 The material I am using is 1/4" in MDF and I use a laser cutter in order to obtain all the cuts.
-However I put a 8.5 in by 11 in paper so you can cut it by hand if you desire.
+However, I put an 8.5 in by 11 in the paper so you can cut it by hand if you desire.